8.1 Pixel and Overlay Data, and Related Data Elements

 -

-These requirements were formerly specified in terms of the "uncompressed pixel data from which the compressed data was derived".
+These requirements were formerly specified in terms of the "uncompressed Pixel Data from which the compressed data was derived".
 However, since the form of the "original" uncompressed data stream could vary between different implementations, this requirement is now specified in terms of consistency with what is encapsulated.

 -